allen-garvey/annuncified/README.md

 ##Getting Started

-* To avoid multiple notification sounds when you get a text, set your default notification sound to none in your main settings on your phone
+* To avoid multiple notification sounds when you get a text, set your default notification sound to none or silent in your main settings on your phone
-* Annuncified must be restarted every time you restart your phone in order to work

-##TODO

-* Set notification sounds by Google Group
+* To avoid multiple ringtones when you get a call, set your default ringtone to none or silent in your main settings on your phone

 ##License